 Prior to joining Kirton McConkie, Mr. Burnett practiced at a large Utah law firm where he was a shareholder, director, officer, and section chair.

-Mr. Burnett has been selected by his peers for inclusion in The Best Lawyers in America, Mountain States Super Lawyers, and Utah Business Magazine's "Legal Elite" in the areas of energy and natural resources law.
-He maintains an AV Preeminent with Martindale-Hubble Peer Review Rating, which is the highest rating awarded to attorneys for professional competence and ethics.
+Mr. Burnett has been selected by his peers for inclusion in The Best Lawyers in America, Mountain States Super Lawyers, and Utah Business Magazine’s “Legal Elite” in the areas of energy and natural resources law.
+He maintains an AV Preeminent with Martindale-Hubbell Peer Review Rating, which is the highest rating awarded to attorneys for professional competence and ethics.

 - Counsel for over 30 years to an electric generating facility under PURPA producing power from a waste product and selling to PacifiCorp, including contracts, permits, permit appeals, construction, operation and compliance.

 - Counsel for an international utility in the successful approval of the purchase of PacifiCorp.

 - Counsel for a national utility in the successful approval of the merger with Questar Corporation, now Dominion Energy Utah.